hummer2k/ConLayout/docs/layout-instructions.md

 ];
 ````

-Tipp: Define a "virtual handle" for reuse:
+Tip: Define a "virtual handle" for reuse:

 ````php
 <?php